geyang/ml_logger/ml-dash-server/notes/README.md

 - [ ] table show metric results [need metrics query api, better to be single call]
 - [ ] simple table component
+- [ ] launch new vis server backend
 - [ ] select charts to compare with each other
 - [ ] `summary {
         metricFiles: []